 - Country and geolocation

-- Social media usernames on Twitter/Facebook (in case of requests through these social networks)
+- Social media usernames on Twitter/Facebook/Google Play Store/Apple App Store/Huawei store (in case of requests through these social platforms)

 We obtain your personal data from you directly.

 WHAT IS OUR LEGAL BASIS FOR PROCESSING YOUR PERSONAL DATA

 Our lawful basis for processing your personal data:

 - Processing is necessary for the performance of a contract between Kaspersky and the data subject (Art.
 6 (1) (b) GDPR).

 - Processing is necessary for the performance of support services (Legitimate interests, Art.
 6 (1) (f) GDPR).

 SHARING YOUR PERSONAL DATA